 The Himalayas and the Tibetan mountains were ocean floors so the ancient conch shells that have been found here are now an emblem of power, authority and sovereignty.
 Ancient Indian and Tibetan epics bestow the conch with magical powers in averting natural disasters, scaring away poisonous creatures and even banishing evil spirits.
 Tibetans favour the right-turning conch shell, believed to be the indispensable amulet of warriors.
 The right spiralling movement echoes the celestial motion of the sun, the moon, the planets and the stars across the heavens, therefore even Buddha himself is depicted in temples with the hair on his head turning to the right.

-A symbol in use within many cultures for over 3,000 years, only to be discredited by the Nazis, also makes an appearance.
+A symbol in use within many cultures for over 3,000 years, only to be discredited by the Nazis, also makes an appearance in Tibet Kham.
 Here the clockwise swastika still means life, sun, power, strength, and good luck.
 Actually the word comes from the Sanskrit svastika – “su” meaning “good,” “asti” meaning “to be,” and “ka” as a suffix.

 7km down we are in front of the entrance for Mt.
 Siguniangshan Scenic Area, the big attraction of the Rilong area.
 The government has been boosting tourism to such places.
 They were rebranded as AAAAA class destinations (or some number of ‘A’s, the more, the better).
 Nearby Four Girls Mountain and Shuangqiao Valley get predominantly Chinese visitors.
 We are the only laowai at the gates and we realise that it is strictly hiking into the park and no bicycles are permitted.